CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 Creating directories
 ^^^^^^^^^^^^^^^^^^^^
-We now know how to explore files and directories, but how do we create them in the first place?

-**See where we are and what we already have**

 Let’s go back to our data-shell directory on the Desktop and use ls -F to see what it contains:

 .. code-block:: bash